 2) A vapour barrier to control high humidity.

-The need for a vapour control layer; whether a vapour barrier or vapour check is dependent on the way in which the building in question is to be used.
-Below we will look at a variety of different buildings and discuss how their typical conditions impact the need of a vapour control layer for a flat roof.
+The need for a vapour control layer; whether a vapour barrier or vapour check is dependent on the way in which the building in question is to be used and the type of flat roof construction it has.
+For instance, flat roofs which have a cold roof construction, do not have a necessity for vapour control.
+Below we will look at different building types and discuss how their typical conditions impact the need of a vapour control layer for a flat roof.

 Most houses will have a satisfactory degree of ventilation to allow the steam and water vapour generated in day to day living to clear away.
 However, a small percentage of houses do not have acceptable ventilation.
 For this reason for construction purposes the worst case scenario should be assumed.
 This means housing should be thought of as a building which is subject to relatively high humidity.
 The periods of high humidity in housing will be irregular which means a vapour check would normally be enough.
 In situations where heating is used continuously with poor ventilation more may be required.

 The temperature inside swimming pools is typically 30° C with a relative humidity of 60%.
-These conditions are normally continuous.
-This means it is difficult to find weaknesses in vapour control layers.
-In all circumstances a swimming pool will need a good vapour barrier.
+These means conditions with warm moist air rising are normally continuous.
+This means it is difficult to find any weaknesses in vapour control layers when a problem arises.
+In all circumstances a swimming pool will need a high quality vapour barrier.
 Additionally, the type of insulation used must be able to withstand leaking water vapour.
-The reason for this is even with a highly efficient two layer vapour barrier, the local leaking of water vapour is possible.
+The reason for this is even with a highly efficient two layer vapour control system, the local leaking of water vapour is possible.
 Proven types of insulation for a swimming pool include cork and a cork/polyurethane composite.

 Baths, Toilets, Kitchen Accommodation, Sports Halls and Communal Showers

 These buildings produce high humidity but only for intermittent periods.
+This means warm moist air will only be rising at certain times of the day.
 These buildings are normally designed with a lot of ventilation, although it is important to ensure the management of these facilities makes correct use of the ventilation systems.
 An analysis of these buildings will normally show a vapour check is needed.
-However, a vapour barrier will not always be necessary.
-Despite this if there is any doubt as to whether a vapour barrier is needed, it is best to use one as a precaution.
+However, a vapour control will not always be necessary.
+Despite this if there is any doubt as to whether a vapour control is needed, it is best to use one as a precaution.

 Commercial buildings such as offices, shopping centres and individual shops will vary greatly in their humidity levels.
 In most cases only a vapour check will be needed, however each building must be assessed on an individual basis.